-This article is based on a presentation given at the 2019 IIex Conference by Fred DeVeaux and Korbinian Oswald on behalf of Dalia Research, Latana's parent company.
+This article is based on a presentation given at the 2019 IIex Conference by Fred DeVeaux and Korbinian Kuusisto on behalf of Dalia Research, Latana's parent company.

 Every year, marketing campaigns get bigger and better.
 However, measuring the real impact of marketing campaigns has not gotten easier.
 That’s because most of the tools used to measure the success of marketing efforts still rely on traditional methods of survey research.